variantstudios/greeleydowntown.com/pages/more/announcements/index.md

 [**Gentry's**](https://www.facebook.com/gentrysgreeley/){: target="_blank"} - Closed for 30 days starting on March 17th.

-**[Greeley Area Chamber of Commerce](https://www.facebook.com/GreeleyAreaChamberofCommerce/)** - Following a modified schedule for events and meetings which will be reviewed as needed and appropriate.
-Please keep an eye on their website at [www.greeleychamber.com](www.greeleychamber.com){: target="_blank"}, social media and personal e-mails.
-They will be working remotely to provide visitors with information and investors with all they need, so you can reach them anytime via phone or email.
+**[Greeley Area Chamber of Commerce](https://www.facebook.com/GreeleyAreaChamberofCommerce/)** - Following a modified schedule for events and meetings.
+Keep an eye on their website at [www.greeleychamber.com](www.greeleychamber.com){: target="_blank"}, social media and personal e-mails.
+Staff is working remotely to provide visitors with information and investors with all they need.

 [**Greeley Chophouse**](https://www.facebook.com/GreeleyChophouse/){: target="_blank"} - Closed for 30 days starting March 17th.

 [**Greeley Farmers' Market**](https://www.facebook.com/greeleyfarmersmarket/){: target="_blank"} - March 21st Farmers’ Market is cancelled.
 For more information, please visit&nbsp;[http://greeleygov.com/covid-19](http://greeleygov.com/covid-19){: target="_blank"}.

+[**Green Earth Brewing Company**](https://www.facebook.com/gebcobeer/){: target="_blank"} - On Wednesday, March 18th come in from 5-7pm and refill your 64 oz growler with Barbed Wire Black Ale, Allez &agrave; Paris White Ale, Colorado Summer Kolsch for $15.
+Strawberry Kölsch and Barrel Aged Black Ale are a bit pricier.
+While supplies last.

 [**Hog Wild BBQ**](https://www.facebook.com/HogWildBarbecue/){: target="_blank"} - Greeley store due to the current atmosphere but we will reopen when the time comes.